Paul Twitchell: Allegations of plagiarism

 In a 2006 article published in the 5 volume Introduction to New and Alternative Religions in America, David C. Lane, a professor of philosophy and sociology at Mt.
-San Antonio College, noted that a lot of Twitchell's Eckankar books contained lengthy passages from other authors' books without proper attribution or citation.
-In particular, Lane claims Twitchell's 1966 book The Far Country plagiarizes over 400 paragraphs from the books With a Great Master in India and The Path of the Masters by Julian Johnson without any acknowledgement.
+San Antonio College, noted that many of Twitchell's Eckankar books contained lengthy passages from other authors' books without proper attribution or citation.
+In particular, Lane claims Twitchell's 1966 book The Far Country plagiarizes over 400 paragraphs from the books With a Great Master in India and The Path of the Masters by Julian Johnson without any acknowledgment.
 Three other books of Twitchell's, including The Tiger's Fang, Letters to Gail, and Shariyat-Ki-Sugmad, contain "almost verbatim" extracts from Johnson's 1939 book The Path of the Masters according to Lane.
-Lane notes that Twitchell wrote in at least two publications that he considered a book edited by Johnson—Sar Bachan—to be his "Bible".
+Lane notes that Twitchell wrote in at least two publications that he considered a book edited by Johnson—Sar Bachan—his "Bible".

-Harold Klemp has responded to the plagiarism allegations by stating that Twitchell's role was that of "master compiler", saying "He gathered the golden teachings that were scattered around the world and made them readily available to us."
-However, Surat shabda yoga and the Sikh/Hindu guru systems were already available in 1965 through groups faithful to their sources.

-In 2007, a member of Eckankar's clergy and Eckankar apologist since 1983, Doug Marman, published The Whole Truth, a biography of Paul Twitchell that disputes claims Lane made in The Making of a Spiritual Movement.
+Harold Klemp has responded to the plagiarism allegations by stating that Twitchell's role was that of "master compiler", saying, "He gathered the golden teachings that were scattered around the world and made them readily available to us."
+But Surat shabda yoga and the Sikh/Hindu guru systems were already available in 1965 through groups faithful to their sources.
+In 2007, a member of Eckankar's clergy and Eckankar apologist since 1983, Doug Marman, published The Whole Truth, a biography of Twitchell that disputes claims Lane made in The Making of a Spiritual Movement.
 Lane has published commentary on Marman's book, reaffirming his view that Twitchell plagiarized several authors.

 Lane has also alleged that Twitchell lied about his past and tried to cover up his earlier associations.
 Marman has responded by presenting documentation related to Twitchell's career and personal information.